-For instance, are you moving to more low fat, organic, natural, or sustainable sources?
+For instance, are you moving to more low fat, organic, or natural ingredients?
+Are you using more sustainable sources or reducing your carbon footprint or water usage?
 Sharing the objectives behind your plans for the brand will show the solid foundation you have for your launches and the decisions you have made.

 6. WHAT DO WE KNOW ABOUT OUR CARBON FOOTPRINT?

-Questions around sustainability and sourcing tend to be raised in corporations which already have targets.
+Following on from the last point, questions around sustainability and sourcing tend to be raised in corporations that already have such targets.
 If this is the case in your own company, then measurements are almost certainly already being taken and shown in your marketing plan.
 Therefore you just need to reply with the latest numbers.

 But you can again use this exchange with top management to add how your customers feel about the question and all the efforts being made by the company – you do have that information too don’t you?